chiro-hiro/RanDAOs/README.md

 let Fingerprint = uint128(Seed)
 ```

-All of above make sure that noone know about the Fingerprint.
+All of above make sure that noone know about the *Fingerprint*.

 ### Difficulty calculation